- M1 Topics in vertebrate evolution

-Module Organiser: Dr Howard Baylis
+Module Organiser: Dr Tim Weil

-This is an interdepartmental course (with PDN).
 In addition to lectures there are six journal club sessions in which there will be an interactive discussion of topical references.

-Module organiser: Dr Torsten Krude
+Module Organiser: Dr Torsten Krude

-This course aims to introduce and discuss the regulation of gene expression using a wide range of examples and different model organisms, and to introduce you to the range of methodology that is used in such studies.
+This course aims to introduce and discuss the regulation of gene expression using a wide range of examples and different model organisms, and to introduce the range of methodology that is used in such studies.
 This course aims to take you from the level of familiarity with textbooks and reviews up to the level of reading, understanding and critically evaluating original research papers.

-Module Organisers: Dr Isa Palacios
+Module Organiser: Dr Isa Palacios

 This course is the first of two complementary modules (with L6), which can also be taken on their own.
 Our aim is to explore a fascinating biological question: how does a single cell, the fertilized egg, have all the information to make an animal?
 Our current knowledge of the underlying molecular mechanisms that create cell diversity and pattern in the early embryo will be examined in depth.
 We will discuss how the experimental advantages of different model organisms have aided the discovery of the principles of development, and the insights provided by comparing the developmental strategies of vertebrates and invertebrates.
 In this first module we will address key aspects of early development, including how development is regulated, how the patterning of spatial information is established and how morphogenetic mechanisms shape the embryo.
 At each stage we will discuss the cellular mechanisms required and the molecular networks that drive them.
 By comparing the development of different animals we aim to come to an understanding of conserved strategies of animal development.